faangbait/fieldnotes/README.md

 ## Usage:

 - Add content to serve in the `content/` directory.
 The filename will be the slug of the page.
+Content may use markdown formatting.
 - Update `fieldnotes.json` to include the slug, title, and unix epoch for publishing
 - Add templates in `templates/` using Jinja2/Tera syntax
 - Add static files in `static/`